 Type the Windows + R

-keyboard shortcut, and then in the box that appears enter the netplwiz
+keyboard shortcut.
+In the box that appears, enter the netplwiz

 key, or by clicking OK

 The User Accounts

 in front of the option.
 Then, enter your username

 A new window, titled Automatically sign in

 , will appear to ask for you to confirm your choice and verify your identity.
 The account name should be the only one available, and with administrator status.
 Enter your password in both fields, then click OK

 The operation affects all referenced accounts if you have more than one.